Kamogelo-DA/Brighlight-Coffee-Shop/README.md

 ### Data Source
-Sales Data: The primary dataset used for this analysis is the "   " file,containing detailed information about each sales made by the company
+Sales Data: The primary dataset used for this analysis is the "Bright Coffee Shop Analysis.xlsx" file,containing detailed information about each sales made by the company

 ### Tools Used
 - Miro for Project Planning